Scuba set: Single-hose regulator

+Primary demand valve

+The primary demand valve is the one the diver usually breathes from.
+There may be a secondary demand valve on the same regulator, or on a different first stage connected to the same scuba set.
+Additional scuba sets used for bailout, stages, decompression, or sidemount diving usually only have one second stage, which for that set is the primary by default.

-Secondary demand valve on a regulator
+Secondary demand valve

 Most recreational scuba sets have a backup second-stage demand valve on a separate hose, a configuration called a "secondary", or "octopus" demand valve, "alternate air source", "safe secondary" or "safe-second".
-The idea was conceived by cave-diving pioneer Sheck Exley as a way for cave divers to share air while swimming single-file in a narrow tunnel, but has now become the standard in recreational diving.
-By providing a secondary demand valve the need to alternately breathe off the same mouthpiece when sharing air is eliminated.
+This arrangement was intended to reduce the problems of buddy breathing from a single demand valve and has become the standard in recreational diving.
+By providing a second demand valve the need to alternately breathe off the same mouthpiece when sharing air is eliminated.
 This reduces the stress on divers who are already in a stressful situation, and this in turn reduces air consumption during the rescue and frees the donor's hand.

 Some diver training agencies recommend that a diver routinely offer their primary demand valve to a diver requesting to share air, and then switch to their own secondary demand valve.
 The idea behind this technique is that the primary demand valve is known to be working, and the diver donating the gas is less likely to be stressed or have a high carbon dioxide level, so has more time to sort out their own equipment after temporarily suspending the ability to breathe.
 In many instances, panicked divers have grabbed the primary regulators out of the mouths of other divers, so changing to the backup as a routine reduces stress when it is necessary in an emergency.

 In technical diving donation of the primary demand valve is commonly the standard procedure, and the primary is connected to the first stage by a long hose, typically around 2 m, to allow gas sharing while swimming in single file in a narrow space as might be required in a cave or wreck.
 In this configuration the secondary is generally held under the chin by a loose bungee loop around the neck, supplied by a shorter hose, and is intended for backup use by the diver donating gas.
 The backup regulator is usually carried in the diver's chest area where it can be easily seen and accessed for emergency use.
 It may be worn secured by a breakaway clip on the buoyancy compensator, plugged into a soft friction socket attached to the harness, secured by sliding a loop of the hose into the shoulder strap cover of a jacket style BC, or suspended under the chin on a break-away bungee loop known as a necklace.
 These methods also keep the secondary from dangling below the diver and being contaminated by debris or snagging on the surroundings.
 Some divers store it in a BC pocket, but this reduces availability in an emergency.